jvimbouly/siteweb/_posts/2021-05-11-bob-marley.markdown

 <br>

-Une de mes préférées :
+Pour cloturer l'hommage à Bob Marley, une chanson pleine de sens :

 <br>

-*There's a natural mystic blowing through the air*

-*If you listen carefully now you will hear*

-*This could be the first trumpet, might as well be the last*

-*Many more will have to suffer*

-*Many more will have to die*

-*Don't ask me why*

-*Things are not the way they used to be*

-*I won't tell no lie*
+*One, two, three, four*

+*Wake up and live, y'all*

+*Wake up and live*

-*One and all got to face reality now*
+*Wake up and live now*

+*Wake up and live*

+*Life is one big road with lots of signs*

+*So when you riding through the ruts*

+*Don't you complicate your mind*

+*Flee from hate, mischief and jealousy*

+*Don't bury your thoughts*

+*Put your vision to reality, yeah*

+*All together now*

 ...

 <br>

-Extrait de *"Natural Mystic"* (Bob Marley and the Wailers)
+Extrait de *"Wake up and live"* (Bob Marley and the Wailers)